Goosey Fair: The Fair today

-The Wharf and Bedford car parks are taken over for the week by the main travelling funfair that is run by the western section of the Showmen's Guild of Great Britain.
-With its brightly lit amusements, stalls and noisy rides, the funfair provides the principal source of entertainment well into the night, long after the market stalls have been packed away.
+During the fair week, the Wharf and Bedford car parks are utilized by the main travelling funfair, managed by the western section of the Showmen's Guild of Great Britain.
+The funfair, characterized by its brightly lit amusements, stalls, and lively rides, serves as the primary source of entertainment well into the night, continuing long after the market stalls have been dismantled.

-A long-standing local joke that "Goosie Fair is not as good as it used to be" is questionable given that the annual fair's continued popularity always draws huge crowds whatever the autumn weather decides to throw at the people of Tavistock.
+There is a long-standing local sentiment expressed through the joke that "Goosie Fair is not as good as it used to be."
+However, this assertion is debatable, as the annual fair's enduring popularity consistently attracts large crowds, regardless of the autumn weather conditions experienced by the people of Tavistock.